 Vitamin E is widely promoted as a beneficial antioxidant that can help prevent heart disease.
 Unfortunately, several large-scale reviews have conclusively found no evidence that vitamin E supplements prevent death from heart disease.
 In fact, there may be greater risk of all-cause death from taking such supplements.

 Vitamin A in large doses does not cure cancer and can be toxic, particularly if taken as pills rather than food.
-There is some evidence that vitamin E could play a small role in preventing some cancers although, equally, there is evidence that it could hasten the onset of other types of cancer; however, this has not been conclusively proved or disproved.
+There is some evidence that vitamin E could play a small role in preventing some cancers although, equally, there is evidence that it could speed up the onset of other types of cancer.
+However, this has not been proved or disproved.

 While it is argued by some that megadoses of antioxidants can help with the effectiveness of conventional cancer treatments, such as chemotherapy and radiotherapy, the evidence is far from supporting this.
-In fact, it has been shown that megadoses of antioxidants can actually interfere with some medical treatments of cancer by helping to protect the cancer cells that the therapies aim to eradicate.
+In fact, it has been shown that megadoses of antioxidants can actually interfere with some medical treatments for cancer by helping to protect the cancer cells that the therapies aim to destroy.